 - Value of upfront financial solar incentives: Tax breaks and solar rebates can dramatically reduce the upfront cost of going solar.
 The federal investment tax credit allows you to deduct 26% of the cost of your system from your taxes (through 2020), and additional state and local financial incentives may also be available in your area.

-- Additional financial incentives: Depending on where you live, you may be able to earn additional incentives in the form of solar renewable energy certificates (SRECs) or other utility programs that give you a per kilowatt-hour credit for the electricity that your solar panels generate.
+- Additional financial incentives: Depending on where you live, you may be able to earn additional incentives in the form ole energy certificates (SRECs) or other utility programs that give you a per kilowatt-hour credit for the electricity that your solar panels generate.
 Depending on the size of your solar energy system, these can represent a significant monetary benefit.

 Steps to calculate your exact solar panel payback period